DougManuel/ds-presentation/README.md

    - (or, for you to replicate your own research?)
 - How do you document your code?
    - Explanation, technical reference, how-to guides (examples), vignettes (tutorials)
-- Do you publish your code?
+- Do you publish code with your research?
 - Do you use documentation notebooks?
 (Jupyter, R Markdown, etc).
 - What data visualization tools that you use?